compose-spec/compose-spec/spec.md

 ### command

-`command` overrides the default command declared by the container image, for examply by Dockerfile's `CMD`.
+`command` overrides the default command declared by the container image, for example by Dockerfile's `CMD`.

 ```yaml
 command: bundle exec thin -p 3000